yousefmustafa7/bookcards/README.md

-This web application enables users to save and organize book cards while storing additional details about each book.
-It is developed with PHP for backend functionality and utilizes JSON files as its database.
+This web app helps users keep track of their book collection by storing and managing book cards with extra details.
+It runs on a PHP backend and relies on JSON files for data storage.